museumcomputernetwork/mcn-2020-git-haiku/index.md

-The first day of the year:
+Now that eyes of hawks
-All that remains
+network is awesome for tea-
-Murmuring Mogami
+from looking at the moon.